 - VI-1.
-Once user loaded a 2D data or 2D model plot panel, 2D averaging is ready to go. - VI-2.
+Once user has a 2D plot, 2D averaging is ready to go. - VI-2.
 Locate the mouse pointer anywhere in the 2D image, and select one of averaging methods (Sector, Annulus, Boxsum or Box average) by rightclick-holding the mouse and by locating the pointer.

 - VI-3.
 Use your mouse to hold and to drag the small cursor in the line to perform an average the area between lines or inside lines (except the circular average).
 Depending on the kinds of averaging features, the cursor movement is restricted to fit the geometry of the area to perform the averaging. - VI-4.
-In some case, the error may interrupt to see the pattern of the averaged 1D plot.
-Right-click on the highlighted 1D plot and choose "hide error bars".
+If the error bars block the averaged 1D plot, right-click on the highlighted 1D plot and choose "hide error bars" for better view.